 Today, the Exchange has an adequate surveillance program in place for options.
-The Exchange intends to apply those same program procedures to the Trust options that it applies to the Exchange's other options products.27 The Exchange's staff will have access to the surveillance programs conducted by its affiliate exchanges, MIAX and MIAX Pearl, with respect to trading in the shares of the underlying Ether Trust when conducting surveillances for market abuse or manipulation in the options on the Trust.
+The Exchange intends to apply those same program procedures to the Trust options that it applies to the Exchange's other options products.40 The Exchange's staff will have access to the surveillance programs conducted by its affiliate exchanges, MIAX Pearl and MIAX Sapphire with respect to trading in the shares of the underlying Ether Trust when conducting surveillances for market abuse or manipulation in the options on the Trust.
 Additionally, the Exchange is a member of the Intermarket Surveillance Group ("ISG") under the Intermarket Surveillance Group Agreement.
 ISG members work together to coordinate surveillance and investigative information sharing in the stock, options, and futures markets.
-In addition to obtaining surveillance data from MIAX and MIAX Pearl, the Exchange will be able to obtain information regarding trading in the shares of the underlying Trust from Nasdag, ISE, and Cboe and other markets through ISG.
+In addition to obtaining surveillance data from MIAX Pearl and MIAX Sapphire, the Exchange will be able to obtain information regarding trading in the shares of the underlying Trust from Nasdaq, ISE, Cboe and other markets through ISG.
 In addition, the Exchange has a Regulatory Services Agreement with the Financial Industry Regulatory Authority ("FINRA").

-Pursuant to a multi-party 17d-2 joint plan, all options exchanges allocate regulatory responsibilities to FINRA to conduct certain options-related market surveillance that are common to rules of all options exchanges.28
+Pursuant to a multi-party 17d-2 joint plan, all options exchanges allocate regulatory responsibilities to FINRA to conduct certain options-related market surveillance that are common to rules of all options exchanges.41

 The underlying shares of spot Ethereum exchange-traded products ("ETPs"), including the Trust, are also subject to safeguards related to addressing market abuse and manipulation.
-As the Commission stated in its order approving proposals of several exchanges to list and trade shares of spot Ethereum-based ETPs,
+As the Commission stated in its order approving proposals of several exchanges to list and trade shares of spot Ethereum-based ETPs, between the CME Ethereum futures market and the spot Ethereum market, as confirmed by the Commission through robust correlation analysis, the Commission was able to conclude that such surveillance sharing agreements could reasonably be "expected to assist in surveilling for fraudulent and manipulative acts and practices in the specific context of the [Ethereum ETPs]."
+43

-[e]ach Exchange has a comprehensive surveillance sharing agreement with the [Chicago Mercantile Exchange ("CME")] via their common membership in the Intermarket Surveillance Group.
-This facilitates the sharing of information that is available to the CME through its surveillance of its markets, including its surveillance of the CME Ethereum futures market.
-29
+[elach Exchange has a comprehensive surveillance sharing agreement with the [Chicago Mercantile Exchange ("CME")] via their common membership in the Intermarket Surveillance Group.
+This facilitates the sharing of information that is available to the CME through its surveillance of its markets, including its surveillance of the CME Ethereum futures market.42